Liver Enzymes Explained: ALT, GGT, and AST — What Your Bloodwork Actually Means

 What it is: An enzyme involved in amino acid metabolism.
 Present in the liver but also in significant amounts in heart muscle, skeletal muscle, red blood cells, and kidney.

 What elevation means: AST is less liver-specific than ALT.
-Elevated AST alone (without ALT elevation) more often reflects cardiac or muscle injury than liver disease.
+Elevated AST on its own (without ALT elevation) more often reflects cardiac or muscle injury than liver disease.

 Normal range: Approximately 10–40 U/L (less variation by sex than ALT or GGT).

-• AST:ALT < 1 (ALT higher than AST): Typical pattern in MASLD and viral hepatitis
+• AST:ALT < 1 (ALT higher than AST): typical of MASLD and viral hepatitis

-• AST:ALT > 2 (AST more than double ALT): Strongly suggests alcohol-related liver disease (the “De Ritis ratio” >2 in the alcohol context)
+• AST:ALT > 2 (AST more than double ALT): the “De Ritis ratio,” classically associated with alcohol-related liver disease

-• Very high AST with normal-mildly elevated ALT: Consider cardiac causes, rhabdomyolysis, or hemolysis
+• Very high AST with normal-to-mildly-elevated ALT: consider cardiac causes, rhabdomyolysis, or hemolysis

-If your bloodwork shows elevated AST with normal ALT, liver disease is less likely as the primary cause.
+If your bloodwork shows elevated AST with a normal ALT, liver disease is less likely to be the primary cause.

 Reading Your Results: A Practical Guide

-ALT elevated + GGT elevatedAlcohol, MASLD, medicationsAssess alcohol intake, medications, consider ultrasound
+ALT elevated + GGT elevatedAlcohol, MASLD, medicationsAssess alcohol and medications; consider ultrasound

 AST:ALT ratio >2Alcohol-related liver diseaseReduce/eliminate alcohol, follow up